-This gives you the best chance possible of day trading stocks and subsequently targeting much smaller profit margins.
+This gives you the chance of day trading stocks and subsequently targeting smaller profit margins.
 Libertex – which was launched way back in 1997 – offers an extensive range of stock CFDs – most of which are based in the US.

 This includes stocks from a variety of sectors – including but not limited to tech, finance, consumer goods, cannabis, and telecommunications.
 When it comes to commissions, this will vary depending on the stock that you wish to trade.
 This can vary from 0% to 0.5% – so you’re always getting a good deal nonetheless.